sanfinity-Iot/openremote/Developer-Guide:-Setting-up-an-IDE.md

 ## Running and debugging the Manager

+The main entry point of the backend services is a Java class for the OpenRemote Manager, this process provides the frontend API and is the core of OpenRemote.

-Make sure required testing services are running as described in [[Creating a custom project|Developer Guide: Creating a custom project]].
+Make sure required testing services are running as described above.

 Set up a *Run Configuration*:

-- Module/Classpath: `manager:server` or `myproject:myextension1` for custom projects
+- Module/Classpath: `manager` or `myproject:myextension1` for custom projects
 - Working directory: *Must be set to OpenRemote main project directory!*
 - Main class: `org.openremote.manager.Main`
 - Any environment variables that customise deployment (usually custom projects have some)